fvaleri/strimzi-debugging/sessions/007/README.md

 ```

 When the proposal is ready, we can approve it by using another annotation and wait for CC to move partitions ande replica roles around.
-When the rebalance is ready, we see that we obtained the same result as the previous example, without the need to do any complex planning activity.
+When the rebalance is ready, we can look at the result and see if the new broker has picked some of the existing partitions.

 ```sh
 $ kubectl annotate kr add-brokers strimzi.io/rebalance=approve